gkwa/springingshrimp/README.md

 ## Overview

-This repository contains the AWS infrastructure code to deploy the fastplay scraper as a serverless Lambda function that runs daily at 9 AM UTC.
+This repository contains the AWS infrastructure code to deploy the fastplay scraper as a serverless Lambda function that runs daily at 9 AM PDT (4 PM UTC).

 ## Prerequisites